Big circle. Little circle. Crossing the red line

 Feedback loops are one of the most underutilised tools in a data fix arsenal.
 However, few people realise that there are two levels of feedback loops.
 There’s what I refer to as big circle and little circle feedback loops.

-The little circle is using feedback in data alone, using data to compare and reconcile other data.
+1. The little loop (red circle) is using feedback in data alone, using data to compare, reconcile and infer other data.
 That can produce good results, but it’s only part of the story.
 Many data challenges extend further than that if you’re seeking a resolution.
 Most operators focus on this small loop, but this approach maxes out at well below 100% data accuracy.
+The other problem is that often the inferences made can be inaccurate.

-The big circle is designing feedback loops that incorporate data quality into end-to-end processes, which includes the field-work part of the process.
-Whilst this approach may also never deliver data perfection, it’s much more likely to than the small loop approach.
+2. The big loop (purple circle) is designing feedback loops that incorporate data quality into end-to-end processes, which includes the field-work part of the process.
+This is based on observed data, not inferred data.
+Whilst this approach may also never deliver data perfection due to human factors, it’s much more likely to be correct than the small loop approach alone.

-Redline markups have been the traditional mechanism to get feedback from the field back into improving OSS data.
-For example, if designers issue a design pack out to field techs that prove to be incorrect, then techs return the design with redline markups to show what they’ve implemented in the field instead.
+Redline markups (different from the red circle above) have been the traditional mechanism to get feedback from the field back into OSS databases as improved data.
+For example, if designers issue a design pack out to field techs that prove to be incorrect (eg a design that recommends using fibre strands that are already in use), then techs return the design with redline markups to show what they’ve implemented in the field instead.
+Or perhaps they just use the next available and don’t tell anyone at head-office, thus exacerbating the data inaccuracy.

-With mobile technology and the right software tools, field workers could directly update data.
+With mobile technology, image processing and the right software tools, field workers could directly update data when they notice it in the field (or at worst, just highlight that a data fault exists).
 Unfortunately this model doesn’t seem to fit into practices that have been around for decades.

 There remain great opportunities to improve the efficiency of big circle feedback loops.
 They probably need a new way of thinking, but still need to fit into the existing context of field worker activities.

 The challenge with the big circle approach is that it tends to be more costly.
-It’s much cheaper to write data-fix algorithms than send workers into the field to resolve data issues.
+It’s much cheaper to write data-fix algorithms than send workers into the field to audit and resolve data issues.

 There are a few techniques that could leverage existing field-worker movements rather than being sent to specifically resolve data issues: